awitten1/awitten1.github.io/_posts/2023-01-01-C++-exception-safety.md

 usemathjax: true
 ---

-I was recently reading Tom Cargill's famous blog [post](https://ptgmedia.pearsoncmg.com/imprint_downloads/informit/aw/meyerscddemo/demo/MAGAZINE/CA_FRAME.HTM) about exception safety in C++.
+I was recently re-reading Tom Cargill's famous blog [post](https://ptgmedia.pearsoncmg.com/imprint_downloads/informit/aw/meyerscddemo/demo/MAGAZINE/CA_FRAME.HTM) about exception safety in C++.

+## The Problem

-The problem that the post lays out is that it is impossible to implement a fully generic stack that has an exception-safe pop function that both mutates the stack and returns a value.
+The problem that the post lays out is that it is impossible to implement a fully generic stack that has an exception-safe pop function that both removes and returns the last value.

 One might ask "What is meant by exception safe?"
 One possible answer is "If its member functions throw an exception, the state of the stack should be unchanged."